 Texting Laws Are Saving Teen Lives

-Seth Smiley of the Smiley Law Firm here with today’s edition of the Parents of Teen Drivers Facebook Group.
+Seth Smiley of the Smiley Law Firm is here with today’s edition of the Parents of Teen Drivers Facebook Group.
 There is some positive news out there regarding Laws that are being enacted saving lives.

 I have been reading about some recent data that shows the effect that driving and texting laws are having.
 Some states have enacted primary texting laws that allow police officers to pull over if they see someone texting or being distracted behind the wheel.
-There are secondary laws that will enable for issuing a ticket if someone is stopped for another reason, and the officer notices the driver has been using the phone.
+There are secondary laws that will enable issuing a ticket if someone is stopped for another reason, and the officer notices the driver has been using the phone.

 The recently published study shows that over 10 years, states that have these as a primary law have seen a 29% reduction in driving fatalities for 16 to 19-year-olds.
 States that have these rules as a secondary law saw the level of deaths go down by 20%.